ethersync/ethersync/docs/decisions/09-multi-file.md

 ### Virtual CRDT filesystem

 Following an approach as described in [this paper](https://inria.hal.science/hal-03278658/document), we model the shared directory as a virtual, CRDT-powered filesystem.
 Like in a proper file system, its entries would be identified via inodes.

-where all file operations are directly mapped to an underlying CRDT.
+All file operations are then directly mapped to an underlying CRDT.
 Files are identified by path and user ID, which avoids problematic case 1 (see below).

 * Good, because it might offer the smoothest and most "correct" handling of concurrent file operations.
 * Good, because it avoids problematic case 1.
 In case of a conflict, both versions are "rendered" to disk smoothly.